 Second only to prevention, early detection is the most effective defense against potentially life-threatening skin cancers.
-During an annual skin cancer screening, board-certified dermatologist Dr. Alexandra Snodgrass of the Naderi Center in Virginia performs full body and facial check-ups on patients to identify potentially cancerous lesions and abnormalities.
+During an annual skin cancer screening, Board Certified dermatologist, Dr. Alexandra Snodgrass of The Naderi Center, performs full body and facial check-ups on patients to identify potentially cancerous lesions and abnormalities.
 Monitoring the health of the largest organ in the human body – the skin – is crucial because cancer can spread to other areas of the body when left undetected and untreated.

 Diagnosing Types of Skin Cancer